iorobertob/nupic-example-code/audiostream/README.md

 # Audio Stream Example

-A simple example that streams your mic input into the temporal pooler (TP), and outputs an anomaly score, based on how familiar the TP has become to that particular mic input sequence.
-Think of it as being able to recognize a song, or become more familiar with your speech pattern.
+A simple example that streams your mic input into the Online Prediction Framework (OPF), and outputs a prediction, an anomaly score and a likelihood score, based on how familiar t he model has become to that particular mic input sequence.
+Think of it as being able to recognize a sound, or become more familiar with your speech pattern, and its ability to predict what level is next.

+The audio is transformed into the frequency domain using a Fast Fourier Transform (FFT), and only one frequency bin is taken as input to the model.
+Meaning that the amplitud of the selected bin (frequency) is streamed into the model and then it starts analyzing that particular frequency for anomalies and predictions.

 ## Requirements